jperrello/Zeroconf-AI/README.md

 **But wait, there's more!** Derek's tech-savvy neighbor also runs Ollama locally.
 Derek's apps automatically discover BOTH services and pick the best one.
 If OpenRouter goes down?
 Seamless failover to local Ollama.
 It's like RAID, but for AI.

-## What Exists Right Now

-This repository contains a working Saturn implementation that:

-1. **Broadcasts AI services** on your local network using mDNS
-2. **Proxies requests** to multiple providers (OpenRouter, Ollama, Gemini)
-3. **Requires zero configuration** on client devices - they just discover it automatically
-4. **Handles failover** - if one service dies, clients automatically switch to another
-5. **Priority-based routing** - prefer local models over cloud, or vice versa
-6. **Integrates with popular AI interfaces** - native support for Open WebUI, plus proxy support for Jan and other apps

 ## What's In This Repo